ninadgawad/CTO-Playbook/README.md

 ## Who Should Read This?

-- Aspiring and new CTOs
+- Aspiring and new Leaderships
 - Engineering leaders scaling up orgs
 - Founders building tech-first companies
 - Platform architects and product-minded engineers